QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 <pre><code class="language-ocaml"
 >let brin_complementaire (x : brin) : brin =
   (*
-    Invert the value of a nucleoitide and add the result to inverted.
+    Invert the value of a nucleotide and add the result to inverted.
-    Called until the inverted everthing.
+    Called until the inverted everything.
   *)
   let rec acc (b : brin) (inverted: brin) = match b with
     | A::other -> acc other (T::inverted)